 In Ontario, the Ministry of Health and Long-Term Care regulates, inspects, and determines accommodation fees for all Long-Term Care Homes.
 Long-term care is part of the province’s health care system and is publicly funded on a cost-shared basis with residents.
 While personal and nursing care is funded by the government, residents are responsible for their own accommodation costs, such as room and board.

 If you decide that moving into a Long-Term Care Home is necessary, the next step is to determine the length of stay, either temporary or long-term.
 Accommodation costs follow the same standard in all Long-Term Care Homes across Ontario, however, the monthly rates depend on the type of accommodation desired.
-In 2018, monthly rates were as follows:
+In 2020, monthly rates are as follows:

 Residents can expect the following services and facilities in a Long-Term Care Home:

-Certain expenses must be covered by the resident:
+Certain expenses must be covered by the resident such as hairdressing, cable TV, telephone services and transportation.

 Effective January 1, 2018, Ontario’s Long-Term Care Homes Act now grants preferential access for people seeking to be reunited in a Long-Term Care Home with their spouse or partner.
 Spousal placement is given the highest priority, the same as crisis, meaning spouses spend less time waiting to be reunited, and more time spending their days together.